cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 This is helpful when writing tests from the perspective of a user interacting with your app.
 They just know they want to click the button labeled "Submit", they have no idea that it has a `type` attribute of `submit`, or a CSS class of `my-submit-button`.

-{% note warning Localization %}
+{% note warning Internationalization %}
-If your app is translated into multiple languages, make sure you consider the implications of using user-facing text to find DOM elements!
+If your app is translated into multiple languages for i18n, make sure you consider the implications of using user-facing text to find DOM elements!
 {% endnote %}

 ## When Elements Are Missing